 It’s important to understand that not all exercise is the same and given time and energy limitations with cancer treatment you may want to focus on your priority goals first to help you decide which activities suit you best.
 Discuss with a physio which exercise will help achieve your goals.

 More often than not limitations can be fixed or helped by your primary care team.
 They can work with you to understand whether it is a side-effect of your treatment that is causing pain or balance issues.
 Perhaps you are on medications which affect your heart function, so low-impact exercise would be better suited to you.
 Your team or a cancer physiotherapist can advise you.

-What is the best exercise during and after cancer treatment?
+What is the best exercise for cancer patients during and after treatment?

 There are two types of physical activity: